orbit-love/orbit-model/README.md

 A community member can more easily reach folks in their group compared to the broader community.
 Members who associate with a specific person, place, or thing also have a lower barrier to becoming collaborators.

 💡 In the Orbit Model, groups can be visualized as triangular pie slices stretching from O1 out to O4.
-Each group has its own Ambassadors, Fans, Users, and Observers.
+Each group has its own Core, Contributors, Participants, and Observers.

 **Gravity-building tip: Identify active or potential groups and help them increase their reach, attracting new members to the group.**